Barbie MacLaurin

-Barbie MacLaurin (born 1964) is an Emmy award winning, BAFTA nominated British Documentary Director.
+Barbie MacLaurin (born 1964) is an Emmy award-winning, BAFTA nominated British Documentary Director.

 Director

 MacLaurin started directing on the BBC's Holiday and Airport television series'.
 Thereafter, she filmed several documentaries including Final Chance to Save Tigers.
 In 2008 MacLaurin was nominated for two awards for her work on Paul Merton in China.
-Her recent work includes Richard E. Grant's Hotel Secrets for Sky Atlantic, The Drug Trial: Emergency at the Hospital for the BBC which was nominated for a Grierson and won Feature of the Year at the Medical Journalist Awards 2017, and The Abused, a feature-length documentary for Channel 5 which was nominated for a BAFTA, and won Best Documentary at the Edinburgh TV Festival 2019.
-Her latest feature doc Queen of Speed for Sky Docs, won an International Emmy for Best Sports Documentary 2022,.
+Her recent work includes Richard E. Grant's Hotel Secrets for Sky Atlantic, The Drug Trial: Emergency at the Hospital for the BBC which was nominated for a Grierson and won Feature of the Year at the Medical Journalist Awards 2017, and The Abused, a feature-length documentary for Channel 5 which was nominated for a BAFTA,British Academy Television Award for Best Single Documentary and won Best Documentary at the Edinburgh TV Festival 2019.
+Her latest feature doc Queen of Speed for Sky Docs, won an International Emmy for Best Sports Documentary 2022,International Emmy Award for Best Sports Documentary.